DescriptionBotanical Name: Lavandula hybrida

 Major Biochemical Compounds: Linalool, Linalyl acetate, Camphor, 1,8-Cineol, Borneol, Lavandulyl acetate, Lavandulol

 Common Uses: Combines the effects of Spike and Highland Lavender but with less intensity in each case.

 Emotional/Psychological Uses: Nervousness, fear, anxiety and mental tension

 Cosmetic/Skin Uses: Infectious skin diseases, allergic skin reactions

 Blends Well With: Lemon, Bergamot, Rosemary, Juniper, Eucalyptus

 Inside Info: Sweet Lavender is a hybrid plant produced from Spike and Highland Lavender strains.
 It therefore has a higher camphor content than Highland Lavender but a lower Linalol content.
 In some cases, where the very calming effects of linalol aren't as important, Sweet Lavender can be a less expensive alternative to Highland Lavender.

-Best Ways to Use (see 'Methods of Use'): Bath, compress and massage
+Best Ways to Use (see 'Methods of Use'): Bath, compress, yoga mat spray and massage